mbg-unsw/Rwtdttt/README.md

 ## More

+### Known bugs

+Robust variance calculation, used by default in the randwtdttt() function, is very slow.
+We are working on improving this.

 ### Bug reports, feature requests etc.

 This is a young project with some rough edges.
 Please submit any bug reports, feature request and comments as a Github issue.

+Contributions are welcome.
+Please open an issue or submit a PR for review.

 ### Credits